FOREX-Euro climbs as traders eye political risk, cenbank speeches

 By Tommy Wilkes

-LONDON, Feb 26 (Reuters) - The euro gained on Monday as a fall in U.S. Treasury yields dragged down the dollar, but trading was relatively quiet ahead of speeches by central bankers and political developments in Germany and Italy this week.
+LONDON, Feb 26 (Reuters) - The euro gained on Monday as a fall in U.S. Treasury yields dragged down the dollar, but trading was relatively quiet ahead of several speeches by central bankers and key political developments in Germany and Italy.

 With the dollar’s bounce since it hit a three year-low on Feb.
-16 fizzling out, the euro was able to rise 0.3 percent to $1.2334.
+16 fizzling out, the euro was able to rise 0.3 percent and climb to $1.2328.

-The currency has rallied this year on the back of dollar weakness and expectations that the European Central Bank will tighten monetary policy but with the rally running out of steam as the dollar recovered, the euro remains 2 cents off recent highs of more than $1.25.
-Analysts said investors were cautious about taking big positions this week due to political risks.
+But the euro remains 2 cents off its recent highs of more than $1.25 - the currency has rallied this year on the back of dollar weakness - and analysts said investors were cautious about taking big positions this week due to political risks.

 Italians vote in a national election on Sunday, while the leading political parties in Germany, Europe’s biggest economy, will decide on a coalition deal that could secure Angela Merkel a fourth term as chancellor.